paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 Pub.
 L. 106–36, title II, § 2408(c), June 25, 1999, 113 Stat.
 171, provided that: “The amendments made by this section [amending this section and [section 1520 of this title](./chapter-004-tariff-act-of-1930.md#section-1520)] apply with respect to goods entered, or withdrawn from warehouse for consumption, on or after the 15th day after the date of the enactment of this Act [June 25, 1999].”

 #### Effective Date of 1993 Amendment
 Amendment by section 208 of Pub.
-L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 213(b) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 213(b) of Pub.
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 Amendment by section 412(a) of Pub.
 L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
 1, 1994], but not applicable to any final determination described in section 1516a(a)(1)(B) or (2)(B)(i), (ii), or (iii) of this title, notice of which is published in the Federal Register before such date, or to a determination described in [section 1516a(a)(2)(B)(vi) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1516a/a/2/B/vi&num=0&edition=prelim), notice of which is received by the Government of Canada or Mexico before such date, or to any binational panel review under the United States-Canada Free-Trade Agreement, or to any extraordinary challenge arising out of any such review, that was commenced before such date, see section 416 of Pub.
-L. 103–182, set out as an Effective Date note under [section 3431 of this title](./chapter-021-north-american-free-trade.md#section-3431).
+L. 103–182, formerly set out as an Effective Date note under former [section 3431 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3431&num=0&edition=prelim).

 #### Effective and Termination Dates of 1988 Amendment
 Amendment by Pub.
 L. 100–449 effective on date the United States-Canada Free-Trade Agreement enters into force (Jan.
 1, 1989), and to cease to have effect on date Agreement ceases to be in force, see section 501(a), (c) of Pub.
 L. 100–449, set out in a note under [section 2112 of this title](./chapter-012-trade-act-of-1974.md#section-2112).